OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 - Try the web interface
   - From a browser on another machine (laptop, cell-phone, tablet, ...), connected on the Raspberry Pi's network, reach `http://192.168.50.10:9999/zip/index.html`, and see for yourself!
+  - Again, the code of the Web UI is not carved in stone, they're all _examples_ (including the admin pages), suggesting what can be done.
+    Do feel free to come up with your own pages!

 Now, you're good to go, the Raspberry Pi should not need an Internet connection anymore.